julien-muke/host-static-website-s3-amplify/README.md

 In this guide, you'll learn how to use these AWS services together to host a static website.
 We'll cover:

 1. Setting up a static website using Amazon S3 with public file hosting.
-2. Deploying and managing your website using AWS Amplify for a streamlined CI/CD pipeline.
+2. Deploying and managing your website using AWS Amplify.
 3. Configuring custom domains and DNS routing with Amazon Route 53 to make your website accessible to the world.